hahnprojects/flow/README.md

 |   tsconfig.json
 ```

 The project root folder should contain a `package.json`, a `tsconfig.json` and a `modules` folder.
-The `modules` folder contains one or many subfolders.
-Each subfolder represents a Flow-Module.
+The `modules` folder contains one or many subdirectories.
+Each subdirectory represents a Flow-Module.
 All Flow-Module folders should contain an `index.ts`, a `package,json`, `tsconfig.json` and `tsconfig.module.json` file.
 The `src` folder contains all Flow-Function implementations of the module.

 ### The Flow-Modules `index.ts` File